FAIRmat-NFDI/readers-xrd/README.md

 # fairmat-readers-xrd
-A repo containg file readers for multiple formats of XRD data.
+A repo containing file readers for multiple formats of XRD data.